Patriots trade down, select OT Strange in first round of NFL draft

 His best fit looks to be a zone rushing offense, which the Patriots have shown no issue in providing a healthy amount of.

 His weaknesses come also in his hands, which may make him hold-prone.
-He also comes in on the leaner side for NFL linemen, coming in at 6 foot, 5 307 pounds and has below-average core strength, which could make him a weak spot for savvy pass and rush attacks.
-A projected second round pick, his NFL comparison is former Cleveland Browns center JC Tretter.
+He also comes in on the leaner side for NFL linemen, coming in at 6’-5”, 307 pounds and has below-average core strength, which could make him a weak spot for savvy pass and rush attacks.
+A projected second-round pick, his NFL comparison is former Cleveland Browns center JC Tretter.

 The Patriots were speculated to take someone from the defensive side of the ball leading into the draft, and were rumored to be trading out of the first round.
 Mel Kiper Jr. of ESPN projected defensive back Daxton Hill of Michigan as the Patriots’ pick the morning of the first round, citing his versatility and speed as a potential filler for J.C.
 Jackson’s departure.
-The Patriots had McDuffie, the third ranked corner in the draft, and were met with pushback by fans when they traded the selection away to Kansas City.
+The Patriots seemed in position to select McDuffie, the third-ranked corner in the draft, and were met with pushback by fans when they traded the selection away to Kansas City.

-The draft resumes Friday, with the second and third rounds being broadcast on NFL Network, ABC and ESPN starting at 7 p.m.